munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/amina-cehaja/usart_req.rst

    :references: STM32F411xCE Reference Manual, USART, Section 19
    :verification-and-validation: Communication test with PC via USB-to-Serial

-   The sytem shall enable both TX (Transmission) and RX (Reception) functionalities.
+   The system shall enable both the transmission functionality referred to as TX and the Reception functionality referred to as RX of the USART peripheral.

 .. req:: Set USART baud rate
    :id: REQ_INT3_1744892676